Find out how Treasury, agency, and municipal bonds are taxed by the federal, state, and local governments.

 Income from bonds issued by the federal government and its agencies, including Treasury securities, is generally exempt from state and local taxes.

-Income from bonds issued by state, city, and local governments (municipal bonds, or munis) is generally free from federal taxes.* You will, however, have to report this income when filing your taxes.
+Income from bonds issued by state, city, and local governments (municipal bonds, or munis) is generally free from federal taxes.1 Market discount for municipal bonds is taxable interest income and not tax-exempt interest income.
+You will, however, have to report this income when filing your taxes.

 Municipal bond income is also usually free from state tax in the state where the bond was issued.
 However, keep in mind that: